-- Conduct an analysis What are the specific needs to your country?
+- 1. Conduct an analysis What are the specific needs in your country?
 How prepared are educational institutions?
 What are the requirements that need to be addressed?
 What do midwifery students need to learn and what skills do they require to meet demand? - 2.
 Select the curriculum model(s) What is the underlying pedagogy?
 Is it competency-based?
 Applied learning?
-Is it a post-nursing programme?
+Is it direct-entry midwife or post-nursing programme?
 How does the model support the vision for midwifery? - 3.
 Define the programme vision, mission and philosophy - 4.
 Define the programme aim and the programme learning outcomes - 5.
-Create the programme structure - 6.
+Create the programme organisation and structure - 6.
 Develop the teaching, learning and assessment strategies - 7.
 Create the syllabus (e.g. module/course outlines and accompanying lesson plans)